 - A signed Scholarship Waiver (either scanned or in hardcopy).

 - Three letters of recommendation addressing specifically your qualifications as a Schwarzman Scholar.
 Two letters should be from academics (generally) or professionals in your field.
 The third letter should focus on leadership and ideally also be aware of the leadership example you used for your essay.
 Please see Schwarzman criteria for more specific guidelines.
-For the August 21 deadline, do not register your letter writers online until after you have received endorsement!
-Instead, have letters sent directly to the National and International Scholarships Program as attachments at firstname.lastname@example.org.
+For the August 23 deadline, do not register your letter writers online until after you receive your optional review from the National and International Scholaships Program.
+Instead, have the letters sent directly to the National and International Scholarships Program as attachments at email@example.com.
 Letters should be written to the attention of the "Schwarzman Scholarship Selection Committee."

 - A complete PDF of your Schwarzman Scholars application.